Shoulder Pain & Dealing With Shoulder Problems

 – One or more of these factors can play a role in causing or perpetuating shoulder problems.

-How Can I Manage Some Of These Shoulder Pain Factors?
+How Can I Manage Some Of These Factors?

 When the arms are held out in front of the body, out to the side or over the head, the shoulder is at its weak point and vulnerable to injury.
 Try to keep the arms close to the body.
 This can be done by managing the surrounding environment, like placing something on a table instead of reaching down.
 When working overhead, instead of reaching up with one arm, use a stepladder and keep your arms level.
 If this cannot be avoided, do the activity for a short time and take a short break when you start to feel strain or pain – pace the activity.
 It may take longer, but a 30 second break every 10 minutes can help to prevent not being able to do the activity because of shoulder pain.
 This short break is a good time to do some stretching that we will get into.

-We have discussed the relationship with poor posture and this provides a link between neck and shoulder pain as well as back pain, therefore, review proper posture for the neck as well as good back posture in sitting, standing and sleeping as we have outlined.
+We have discussed the relationship with poor posture and this provides a link between neck and shoulder pain as well as back pain, therefore, review proper posture for the neck as well as good back posture in sitting, standing and sleeping as we have outlined, as well as beneficial ergonomic interventions.